Critical Role: The Mighty Nein – The Nine Eyes of Lucien: Reception

 In Publishers Weekly's "Best-selling Books Week Ending November 12, 2022", Critical Role: The Mighty Nein – The Nine Eyes of Lucien was #25 in "Hardcover Fiction" with 4,108 units sold.

 Steve Dunk, for Cinelinx, commented on the difficulties of good IP writing and stated that "the best compliment I can give The Mighty Nein – The Nine Eyes of Lucien, is that despite all the knowables, despite the unavoidably foreseeable nature of the book, I found myself anticipating and enjoying what was happening next, page after page after page".
 Dunk felt that Roux didn't shy away from Lucien being a villainous character and didn't paint "Lucien as a sympathetic character".
 Dunk also highlighted the back half of the novel which focuses on Lucien's transmutation where he experiences "fragmented visions, bizarre all-to-real dreams, and a chorus of auditory Somnovem stiffs" – "Roux has a bit of fun here when it comes to the work on the page, using erratic schizophrenic type of layouts (and pretty great interludes), depicting a person nimbly transforming into a madman.
 As a practicality and favor to us, she also uses different fonts to show the 9+ voices Lucien hears, letting us in on the madness that lies just beneath the surface".

 Kat Bloodgood, for That Hashtag Show, rated the book as 100% and called the novel "fascinating" and "perfect for anyone who has seen the 2nd campaign, or for those who want some insight into the character of Lucien".
 On Lucien, she commented that the novel examines the "innerworkings"[sic] of the character and that the "villain's story doesn't always have to be black and white.
 It can be complex and interesting, and still very grounded in storytelling".
 Bloodgood also highlighted that "throughout the book, there were sections that had extra story pieces alongside what was already written in that specific chapter.
 And there are a lot of these placed throughout the entire book.
 What this does is essentially add a whole extra layer of storytelling into the book, which I love about this new book".

+The Nine Eyes of Lucien appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #7.